eugenia1984/codo-a-codo-back-end-node/README.md

 ---
 ## Notes
-I appreciate your interest in this Project ⌨️ with ❤️ [María Eugenia Costa](https://github.com/eugenia1984) follow me on [LinkedIn](http://www.linkedin.com/in/maríaeugeniacosta)
+I appreciate your interest in this Project ⌨️ with ❤️ [María Eugenia Costa](https://github.com/eugenia1984) follow me on [LinkedIn - maria-eugenia-costa](https://www.linkedin.com/in/maria-eugenia-costa/)

 ---